mt-mods/signs_lib/API.md

   * `mode`: the screwdriver's mode, as passed from the screwdriver mod.

-  Returns `false` if the user tried to right-click with the screwdriver, `true` otherwise.
+  Returns **false** if the user tried to right-click with the screwdriver, **true** otherwise.

 * `signs_lib.make_selection_boxes(x_size, y_size, foo, x_offset, y_offset, z_offset, is_facedir)`

   * `x_size`/`y_size`: dimensions in inches.
 One node is 39.37 inches on a side.
-This function uses inches instead of metric because it started out as a selection box maker for MUTCD-compliant signs, which are measured in inches.
+This function uses inches instead of metric because it started out as a selection box maker for [MUTCD-2009](https://mutcd.fhwa.dot.gov/pdfs/2009r1r2/mutcd2009r1r2edition.pdf)-compliant signs, which are measured in inches.
   * `x_offset`/`y_offset`/`z_offset`: shift the selection box (inches, defaults to centered, with the back face flush with the back of the node).
-  * `is_facedir`: if unset, the selection boxes will be created with the assumption that `paramtype2 = "wallmounted"` mode is set.
+  * `is_facedir`: if unset, the selection boxes will be created with the assumption that `paramtype2 = "wallmounted"` mode is set on the node the box will be used on.
 Any other value creates a selection box for "facedir" mode.
   * `foo` is ignored (leftover from an argument that's long since been rendered obsolete.

   Returns a table suitable for the `selection_box` node definition entry.